 This headset is not very stable on the head.
 Tilting your head won’t cause much movement, but as soon as your head is moving a bit more, the cups’ weight will make them slide off.
 Thankfully, their wireless design eliminates the risk of a cable getting stuck on something and pulling the headset off your head.
 This shouldn’t be a problem during gaming sessions, but this bulky headset is definitely not made for physical activity.

-The LucidSound LS31 is a decent sounding closed-back over-ear gaming headset.
 It has a powerful and relatively deep bass, a good mid-range, but an underemphasized treble.
 Unfortunately, the bass is quite boomy and lacks a bit of thump and rumble, while the vocals and leads are going to sound cluttered.
 The treble range is also uneven and will lack detail, but will also sound sharp on certain S and T sounds for some.
 The LS31 is suitable for bass-heavy genres, but might not be an ideal choice for vocal-centric music.

 Note: These headphones have 3 EQ presets that you can cycle through, but we measured them with the default sound profile.